 During the Cold War, electromagnetic fields were used by the Soviet Union to treat cosmonauts who had spent extended periods in space.
 These cosmonauts suffered from a loss of bone density and muscle due to the lack of gravity and exercise, returning to Earth with weakened bones and muscles.
 To treat this, the Soviet Union would employ pulsed electromagnetic field (PEMF) therapy to supplement pharmaceutical methods in regenerating bone density and combating bone loss.
 The use of PEMF spread throughout the Soviet Union and Eastern Europe, and would spread to Western Europe after the fall of the Berlin Wall.
 In the early 2000s, NASA would conduct its own research into the use of PEMF, eventually filing its own patent for the use of PEMF in tissue regeneration.1

-SIS utilises those same electromagnetic fields to positively influence tissue to promote healing.
+SIS treatment utilises those same electromagnetic fields to positively influence tissue to promote healing.
 Therapeutic effects include pain relief, fracture healing, muscle relaxation, nerve stimulation and joint mobilization.

 The equipment we use for SIS is capable of generating a wide range of frequencies at varying levels of power, allowing for precise adjustments suitable for your treatment.
 The treatment is non-invasive and non-contact and utilises an applicator that is placed above the area that is to be treated.